TeleAI-mcp/smart-recipe-manager-6t99/README.md

-# smart-recipe-manager-6t99
+# Smart Recipe Manager 6T99

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.